 Communion

-Many traditions have a communion celebration in many different ways.
+Many traditions have a communion celebration in different ways.
 We often do it to reflect the last night of our Lord’s life.
 As we look at the night before Jesus died, we see three key elements–

 The washing of the disciples’ feet is an amazing aspect of our Lord’s last night.
 The example of service He showed was amazing.
 Jesus also states that His action of washing the disciples feet was symbolic of His forgiveness.
 We revel in the fact that He makes us clean through His forgiveness daily, just like the people in those times needed their feet washed daily.
 This reminds us of Jesus’ present ministry to us.